bbauska/W3Cx-5of5/README.md

   alt="W3Cx cheatsheet." />
 </p>

-Its main feature is a lookup search box, where one can start typing a keyword and get a list of matching properties/elements/ attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.
+<p>Its main feature is a lookup search box, where one can start typing a keyword
+and get a list of matching properties/elements/ attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.</p>

-The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/">
+<p>The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/">
-pure Web application</a>.
+pure Web application</a>.</p>

 <h4>Help build the Web Platform!</h4>

-Most of the technologies you use when developing Web applications and Web sites are designed and standardized in W3C in a completely open and transparent process.
+<p>Most of the technologies you use when developing Web applications and
+Web sites are designed and standardized in W3C in a completely open and transparent process.</p>

-In fact, all W3C specifications are developed in public <a href="https://github.com/w3c/">
+<p>In fact, all W3C specifications are developed in public <a href="https://github.com/w3c/">
 GitHub repositories</a>, so if you are familiar with GitHub, you already know how to contribute to W3C specifications!
-This is all about raising issues (with feedback and suggestions) and/or bringing pull requests to fix identified issues.
+This is all about raising issues (with feedback and suggestions) and/or bringing pull requests to fix identified issues.</p>

 <h4>Contribute</h4>

-Contributing to this standardization process might be a bit scary or hard to approach at first, but understanding at a deeper level how these technologies are built is a great way to build your expertise.
+<p>Contributing to this standardization process might be a bit scary or
+hard to approach at first, but understanding at a deeper level how these technologies are built is a great way to build your expertise.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 25. github octocat logo (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">